shigebeyond/jkmvc/doc/http/request.md

 # Request object

-Request class is `com.jkmvc.http.HttpRequest`, which is implements `javax.servlet.http.HttpServletRequest`
+Request class is `net.jkcode.jkmvc.http.HttpRequest`, which is implements `javax.servlet.http.HttpServletRequest`

 So, you can call all methods that inherited from `HttpServletRequest`